Ranking All 7 Of Chipotle’s Proteins, Including The New Smoked Brisket

 Protein: 8g

-I feel bad about ranking Chipotle’s only plant-based protein option last, but it is what it is.
-I will say that when it comes to flavor, the Sofritas aren’t half bad.
+I feel bad about ranking Chipotle’s only plant-based protein option last, but…it is what it is.
+I will say that when it comes to flavor, the sofritas aren’t half bad.
 They have a great blend of peppery and cumin-dominant flavors that really cut nicely through your meal and give you that savory meat vibe.
 If you’re a vegetarian, this is a great meat substitute, don’t feel bad about ordering it or think of it as an excuse to skip Chipotle entirely.
-What I don’t like about the Sofritas is everything else.

 First of all, they’re incredibly wet.
 So wet that they will soak through your tortilla, which can totally ruin your meal.
-Aside from the wetness, the Sofritas also have a terrible mouthfeel, the tofu is really chunky and chewy to the point of distraction, and it becomes very obvious that you’re not eating meat.
+Aside from the wetness, the sofritas also have a terrible mouthfeel, the tofu is really chunky and chewy to the point of distraction, and it becomes very obvious that you’re not eating meat.
 In a loaded burrito or bowl there are enough other ingredients going on that you aren’t going to notice that mouthfeel, but in something like a taco, you won’t be able to ignore it.

-Because the Sofritas are also Chipotle’s least popular meat option, they are almost always serving old lukewarm Sofritas, which doesn’t do any favors to the experience.
+Perhaps more importantly, because the sofritas are also Chipotle’s least popular meat option, they are almost always serving old lukewarm Sofritas.
+That doesn’t do any favors to the experience.

-If you don’t abstain from eating meat, there is no reason to ever order the Sofritas.
-It isn’t the flavor that’s the problem it’s the wet consistency and the awful rubbery mouthfeel that are the problem.
+If you don’t abstain from eating meat, there is no reason to ever order the sofritas.
+It isn’t the flavor that’s the problem it’s the wet consistency and the awful rubbery mouthfeel that are the problems.

 6. Carnitas